 Vegetables come from the plant’s leaves, stems and roots, the parts most susceptible to pests and diseases.

 If you’re looking for a way to encourage children and others to eat vegetables, consider picking up the some cookbooks.
-Many of them contain kitchen-tested recipes from many cuisines and include information about vegetables with tips and techniques for preparing and cooking them.
+Many of them contain kitchen-tested recipes from many cuisines and include information with tips and techniques for preparing and cooking them.

-Vegetables Are Superior Sources of These Nutrients Compared to Fruits
+Vegetables Are Superior Sources of These Nutrients

 Certain nutrients found in vegetables are better than those found in fruits.
 That’s why while you can substitute fruit for vegetables in your dishes, it’s always best to include them both whenever possible.